 Derry City!
 The second largest city in Northern Ireland!
 The UK City of Culture in 2010!
 Several towns in the world are named after it.
 Derry~Londonderry has been known as The Maiden City as its high walls have never been breached!
-It is one of the special Londonderrys around the world, in the United States, Chile, and Australia, etc.
+It is one of the special Londonderrys worldwide, in the United States, Chile, Australia, etc.

 Derry On The Map

-Don’t miss it and visit the old walled city, which lies on the west bank of the River Foyle, County Londonderry in Northern Ireland that is spanned by two road bridges and one footbridge.
-You will notice that the City now covers both banks of the river (Waterside on the east and Cityside on the west).
+Don’t miss it and visit the old walled city on the west bank of the River Foyle, County Londonderry in Northern Ireland, spanned by two road bridges and one footbridge.
+You will notice that the City now covers both river banks (Waterside on the east and Cityside on the west).

 How did Derry Come to light?

 Thanks to one of the Twelve Apostles of Ireland, St. Columba or Colmcille.
-That Irish abbot and missionary, who credited with spreading Christianity, was the one behind the emergence of our Derry.
+That Irish abbot and missionary credited with spreading Christianity was the one behind the emergence of our Derry.

 Then, the federation of Columban churches controlled it and was regarded as their spiritual mentor.
 After that, the original settlement was founded in 546 CE.
 However, historians claim that this date was inaccurate, being assigned by medieval chronicles.
 Derry was accepted to be a monastic settlement between the 6th and the 11th centuries.